Join Dream Author

 Sign up now!

-Membership Fee: £600 for the full year, or the equivalent in your local currency
+Membership Fee: £600 for the full fourteen months, or the equivalent in your local currency

 Your Dream Author membership fee will be taken in two instalments of £300 (or the equivalent in your local currency), so enrol now, pay your first instalment and we’ll sign you up!
 The second half of your membership fee will be charged to your card six months after you join.